 When do baby teeth fall out?

-If your child’s baby teeth came in particularly early or late, they are likely to follow the same pattern when they fall out.
+If your child's baby teeth came in particularly early or late, they are likely to follow the same pattern when they fall out.
 You can read more about how many adult teeth we get and when they appear in our separate article on this topic.

 Problems with milk teeth